Euler #5 : Folding Multiples

 Sometimes it’s convenient to describe small nameless functions so that

-we can use them in places, like in map
+we can use them in places, like in maps, without having to worry about naming

 them.